w3c/webappsec/specs/subresourceintegrity/spec.markdown

 version.
 {:.note}

-This algorithm returns `true` if the response is not eligible for integrity validation, on the general principle that client errors (in this case, an attempt to validate the integrity of a response that is not accessible via same-origin or CORS) should fail open since they are not the result of an attack in the threat model of this specification.
-However, user agents SHOULD report a warning message about this failure in the developer console.
+This algorithm returns `false` if the response is not eligible for integrity validation since Subresource Integrity requires CORS, and it is a logical error to attempt to use it without CORS.
+Additionally, user agents SHOULD report a warning message to the developer console to explain this failure.
 {:.note}

 [parse]: #parse-metadata.x